5 Min Read

 A good place to start the budgeting decision is to look at your home's estimated value before adding a basement.
 Calculating the value per square foot can inform how much a basement remodel should cost.
 That may sound complicated at first, so we'll walk through a hypothetical example.

-That leaves us with $285,000 for the living space of your home, which includes things like siding, roofing, and the foundation.
+That leaves us with a $285,000 final cost for the living space of your home, which includes things like siding, roofing, and the foundation.
 We'll divide that number by the total square footage as determined by the local assessor.
 In this hypothetical, that's 2,450 square feet.

 Dividing $285,000 by 2,450 square feet gives us a cost per square foot of $116.32.
 Since we're not adding a roof, siding, or foundation, we'll use 70% of that, which is $81.42 per square foot.

-Let's say you want to finish about 1,000 square feet in your basement by adding a bedroom, bathroom, living room, and bar.
+Let's say you want to finish about 1,000 square feet in your basement by adding a bedroom, bathroom, living room, and bar, turning it into livable space.
 Multiply 1,000 square feet by $81.42 per square foot to get a rough budget of $81,420.

 To verify this estimate, you can look online for homes that are similar to yours but have finished basements that resemble the one you want.
 You'll likely see they're selling for around $550,000.